martijnbolt/tau/README.md

 ## Approach
 Read the first 3 official blogs on idni.org (in reverse order, see sources below) and rewrite the contents in such a way every (somewhat educated) person can understand and validate.
 ## Status
 Current status is collecting and reading up on existing resources found in the IRC chat, telegram and online.
-Found resources are documented in this file under sources and content.
+Found resources are documented in this file under sources and, after inspection, submitted partially to content.
 ## Process
-If a new resource is found, it is added to the list of sources below for curation.
-After reading/watching a source from the sources list an excerpt is added to the content, with a link to the source.
+If a new resource is found, it is added to the list of sources below for curation/inspection.
+After reading/watching a source from the sources list an easy to comprehend excerpt is added to the content, with a link to the source.
 The link is removed from the sources list when all relevant content from the source is added to the content of this document.

 # Content
 1. Abstract with the basics